Vietnam.vn - Nền tảng quảng bá Việt Nam

 And the village teachers brought flowers and lesson plans to their husbands' houses at a very young age.

 Before becoming village teachers, some of the teachers' children, the children of the escaped families, were all skilled in farming and other jobs.
 Usually, after teaching, they returned to their husbands' homes, also doing housework, embroidery, baking, and wine making like everyone else.
 Many of them even brought their own jobs to their husbands' homes.
-Looking at them carrying their schoolbags to school, dressed neatly and elegantly, when they returned to their families, they were no different from the villagers, real farmers.
+Looking at them carrying their schoolbags, dressed neatly and elegantly, when they returned home, they were no different from the villagers, real farmers.

-''Village teachers'' work hard and sometimes suffer a "disadvantage", that is, sometimes people say harsh words, but if teachers say harsh words or talk back, they are immediately ''judged''.
-Many people, without understanding the situation, conclude that they are ''bad teachers''.
-Many ''village teachers'' have to cry to their husbands or sisters to share.
-More than anyone else, being villagers, teachers understand this ''bullying'' very well and they have certainly all encountered it.
+"Village teachers" work hard and sometimes suffer "disadvantages", that is, sometimes people say harsh words, it's okay, but if teachers say harsh words or talk back, they are "judged" immediately.
+Many people, without understanding the situation, conclude that they are "bad teachers".
+Many "village teachers" have to cry to their husbands or sisters to share.
+More than anyone else, being villagers, teachers understand this "bullying" very well and they have certainly all encountered it.

-November 20th is Teachers' Day, surely students from the 7X generation and earlier remember the "famous gifts" they gave their teachers.
+November 20th is the Teachers' Day, surely the students of the 7X generation and earlier remember the "famous gifts" they gave their teachers.
 The whole class made an appointment to visit the teacher's house, ate a whole basket of apples and then went home.
 Sometimes the bouquet of flowers was "stolen from the old people's nursery", some students did not know how to buy, so they gave her lilies on this day.
-She was not upset but said:
+She was not angry but said:

 - Let me put flowers and incense on the altar of my ancestors.

-What material gift is valuable enough to be lonely with the children, their parents, and the people in the village?
-The teacher-student relationship is built up over the years, so that next year we can tell stories of last year, and the year before that.
-To tell our teachers, our life stories.
-I remember: The waitress's hand hurt, I remember the singer at the house, Difficult with my mother.
-I remember, the homeroom teacher's class did not teach any words, leaving the lesson intact and the temperature.
+No material gift is worth being alone with the children, their parents, or the people in the village.
+The teacher-student relationship is built up over the years, so that the following year we can tell stories of the year before, and the year before that.
+To tell the teacher the story of our lives.
+I remember: The waitress's hand hurt, I remember the singer at the house.
+I remember the lesson the homeroom teacher taught without teaching a single word, leaving the lesson intact and with enthusiasm.

 But after several years, the students still remember every word the teacher taught, and always call him "my teacher".
-And that's enough, every new spring, every village festival, every November 20th, the students of the old village school return to the village to visit the old village teachers.
+And that's enough, every new spring, every village festival, every November 20th, the students of the old village school come back to the village to visit the old village teachers.

-The current generation of village teachers has reduced poverty and suffering in front of many teachers and friends, leaving teachers and students both moved, wondering what gift is more precious.
+These generations of village teachers have reduced poverty and suffering in front of many teachers and friends, leaving teachers and students both moved, wondering what gift is more precious.

 In the old days, if the villagers were "powerful", the officers were "valuable".
-What could be better than a village teacher having a soldier husband, everyone supported her, so she "won" and the wedding was quickly organized.
+There was nothing better than a village teacher having a soldier husband, everyone supported her, so she "won" and the wedding was quickly organized.
 The teacher went home.

-After the wedding, her husband returned the apartment to the school and the urban girl began to truly get acquainted with the life of the countryside.
-She also went to teach one day, came home one day to feed herself with bran and vegetables, and when the season came, she would work hard at night to prepare lesson plans.
-Her husband was away for a long time, and the letters she received from his wife sometimes blurred her eyes with tears.
+After the wedding, her husband returned the apartment to the school and the city girl began to get acquainted with the life of the villagers in a real way.
+She also went to teach one day, came home one day to sell vegetables and bran, and when the season came, she raised fish, and at night she worked hard to prepare lesson plans.
+Her husband was away for a long time, and the letters she received from his wife sometimes blurred with tears.

-But it was okay, back then, who would have thought that with such hardships and difficulties, as long as there was faith, there would be strength to endure.
+But it was okay, in those days no one thought that with all the hardships and difficulties, as long as there was faith, there would be strength to endure.
 The letters she sent home were never read by her family, but the whole village knew that although she had only learned to farm after getting married, she knew the job, for sure.
 Usually, soldiers' wives suffer first, then enjoy happiness.

 Source: https://daidoanket.vn/giao-lang-10294434.html